University of New South Wales

 Non-school leaver entry

-If you have completed the equivalent of more than 0.75 of a full-time year in a single degree (i.e. 2 full-time semesters or 1 full-time semester and 1 part time semester), you will be assessed for admission to Medicine at UNSW on 50% of your ATAR results (or equivalent) and 50% of your tertiary study results (GPA).
-You will also be required to undertake and obtain a competitive UCAT score.
+If you have completed the equivalent of more than 0.75 of a full-time year in a single degree (i.e. 2 full-time semesters or 1 full-time semester and 1 part time semester), you will be assessed for admission to Medicine at UNSW either their tertiary study results OR their ATAR (or equivalent), the following criteria applies:

 Registration deadline for the UCAT